drgreatwonder/drgreatwonder-InClassTutorial3/README.md

-# Relational Data for Data Science
-### drgreatwonder-InClassTutorial3
-Relational data class with datasciencecourse.org (Carnegie Melon University)
+# Data Collection and Scraping with Relational Data for Data Science with datasciencecourse.org (Carnegie Melon University)

+This class was learnt in conjunction with Python for AI Udacity.
+In this course, I had to learn **NumPy** and **Pandas** before going ahead to take the course.